pub-calculator-io/payment-calculator/readme.md

-# Payment Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Payment Calculator Widget for WordPress

 Define the monthly payment amount or time period to pay off a loan with a set term or fixed payment with our free payment calculator.